InfiniteWhispers/promptlibrary/library/mypersona/steptwo.md

 Encourage me to write freely, without structure, and submit as blocks or one memory at a time.

-When I’m done, wait for me to prompt: 'Proceed with Step 2: OCEAN Trait Modeling.'"
+When I’m done, wait for me to prompt: 'Ready for OCEAN Trait Modeling'